 It’s safe to say that only the luckiest few in the world of work can completely avoid having to interact with computers in order to make it through the day.
 For the rest of us, having to start the day punching in your password is standard protocol.
+Always with that worry that an IT disaster will strike!

 From logging on, it’s onto inboxes, updates and productivity.
 Hopefully.